 Also, many psychedelic drugs bind to specific serotonin receptors in your brain and cause chemical manipulation which can make you see hallucinations and alter your state of mind.

-Now let’s talk about hormones – hormones are quite similar to NT, but where NT are used in communication between nerves, hormones are secreted by specific glands (not the brain!) located in different place in your body (for example the adrenal gland is located above your kidney).
+Now let’s talk about hormones – hormones are quite similar to NT, but where NT is used in communication between nerves, hormones are secreted by specific glands (not the brain!) located in different places in your body (for example the adrenal gland is located above your kidney).
 Once they’re released, these specific hormones travel through your blood system to target other tissues.

-They usually facilitate long term process such as in growth and maturation, or as a tool to facilitate certain states in your whole body.
+They usually facilitate long-term processes such as in growth and maturation, or as a tool to facilitate certain states in your whole body.
 For example, when you experience fear, Cortisol and Adrenaline are immediately released to maintain your body in a state of awareness, to “keep the engines running” even some time after the danger is over.
-It makes sense, since you want to stay alert until you’re absolutely sure it’s safe to rest.
+It makes sense since you want to stay alert until you’re sure it’s safe to rest.

 Let’s see some other examples:

 - Oxytocin – AKA the love hormone.
-Up until recently this hormone was only related to the facilitation of post-birth processes such as lactation and the bonding of the mother with her child.
-But today it’s also seen related to intimate feelings and sex in couples and in social behavior in general.
+Up until recently, this hormone was only related to the facilitation of post-birth processes such as lactation and the bonding of the mother with her child.
+But today it’s also seen as related to intimate feelings and sex in couples and social behavior in general.

-- Estradiol and progresterone – 2 female sex hormones.
+- Estradiol and progrprogesteronefemale sex hormones.
 They also facilitate the menstrual cycle, each is released in different stages to prepare the female egg for fertilization.

 Is it Para or just Sympathetic?

 One last introductory concept in neuroscience that I want to present to you is the Autonomic Nervous System (ANS): The ANS is part of the central nervous system, but like its name suggests it is autonomous, not in our direct control.